oroinc/documentation/user/back-office/system/configuration/commerce/design/theme-global.rst

    **Drop-down**

    .. image:: /user/img/system/config_commerce/design/filter_settings_dropdown.png
+      :alt: Illustration of the multi-select filter dispayed in the drop-down in the storefront

    **All at once**

    .. image:: /user/img/system/config_commerce/design/filter_settings_allatonce.png
+      :alt: Illustration of the multi-select filter displayed all at once in the storefront

 6. In the **Menu Templates** section, select the user menu display mode that defines the look and feel of the user menu in the storefront.